nitheesh-pothireddy/My-projects/Crescer - Fourier Series Regression - README.md

 Overview:

-- `fourier_regression.py`: Python script that reads the dataset, performs Fourier Series Regression, trains a linear regression model, evaluates model performance, and makes predictions for a new data point.
+- `Crescer - Fourier Series Regression.ipynb`: Python notebook that reads the dataset, performs Fourier Series Regression, trains a linear regression model, evaluates model performance, and makes predictions for a new data point.

 Dependencies: